2023 Triple Crown Betting, Odds, and Favorites

 Triple Crown Races

-The first Triple Crown winner was Sir Barton in 1919 and 13 horses have completed the magical treble in all.
+The first Triple Crown winner was Sir Barton in 1919, and 13 horses have completed the historical treble in all.

 Kentucky Derby

-The Kentucky Derby is the first leg of a Triple Crown series and it takes place at Churchill Downs in Louisville on the first or second Saturday in May.
+The first leg of the Triple Crown series is the Kentucky Derby, and it takes place at Churchill Downs in Louisville on the first or second Saturday in May.

 The Derby is the most watched and most attended of not only all Triple Crown events but also any horse racing contest in the United States.